 As international airports around the world are rethinking their roles in the overall destination experience, the ADM team recognized an opportunity to position itself as vibrant expressions of the destination.
 While some airports are trying to create experiences that are larger than life, YUL is focused on moments that are filled with life: Montréal moments.

 Customers at the heart of the new vision

 Airports are no longer places that people simply pass through to get somewhere else.
 They are places of transition, places of reflection, workspaces, the scenes of tearful good-byes and joyous reunions.
-Recognizing this, ADM is focus on making the customer experience at the airport as comfortable as possible: limiting wait times, providing low-stimulation spaces to recharge, offering a diverse list of food and shopping options that reflect the flavours and personality of Montréal.
+Recognizing this, YUL is focused on making the customer experience at the airport as comfortable as possible: limiting wait times, providing low-stimulation spaces to recharge, offering a diverse list of food and shopping options that reflect the flavours and personality of Montréal.
 The emphasis on the human factor also ensures that airport staff are trained to smoothly manage the process of moving passengers through the airport as seamlessly and efficiently as possible.

 The five pillars of the new brand

-The new brand sets out key values that will guide the operation and future development of YUL Montréal-Trudeau International Airport, which rests on five pillars that form ADM’s promise to its customers, staff and partners:
+The new brand sets out key values that will guide the operation and future development of YUL Montréal-Trudeau International Airport, which rests on five pillars that form YUL's promise to its customers, staff and partners:

 1. Safety and security are an absolute priority.

 2. Fluidity in all processes and relationships.